 Summer is a busy time of year with plenty of people on the roads.

-Finally from the team here at the Hawke’s Bay Fish and Game we would like to wish you all a very Merry Christmas and a happy and safe New Year.
+From the team here at Hawke’s Bay Fish and Game, we wish you all a very merry Christmas and a happy New Year.

-Nick Page, Hawke's Bay Fish & Game Officer
+Nick Page, Hawkes Bay Fish and Game Officer.

 - January 2022